dansinker/twomillion/README.md

 * Servers (A lot of this pricing depends on what you're doing, obviously.)
   * A content-heavy site, without a lot of computing bells and whistles, served smartly, runs around $100/month per million visitors.
   * If you're running EC2 instances, Rackspace Cloud services, or Heroku Dynos--which you'll want to if you're doing any real computing (running news apps, building a custom backend or dynamic frontend, etc)--your pricing will be quite a bit different.
-    * Very lightweight (running a single app for an interactive or two that's well cached, for instance): $100/month
+    * Very lightweight (running a single app for an interactive or two that's well cached, for instance, or heavily flatfiled, storage-only setups): $100/month
     * Midlevel EC2 (running apps with heavier compute needs): $500/month
     * Highlevel EC2 (running basically everything off a cloud stack): $1000-$2000/month
     * You milage could vary wildly.
 There are calculators: